The 19 Best Online Bachelor’s in Public Relations Programs

 Classes follow the traditional 15-week semester format, with three semesters each year.
 However, the Moodle online learning platform delivers asynchronous instruction, with students completing assignments and taking part in discussions at their convenience.

 Online students do not pay out-of-state tuition, and the school accepts transfer credit from accredited institutions.
 Online students may access library resources and an online bookstore.
-The University of Minnesota-Crookston is regionally accredited by the Higher Learning Commission.

 Point Park University, in Pittsburgh, Pennsylvania offers a comprehensive public relations bachelor’s degree online.
 The bachelor of arts in public relations and advertising teaches students the analytical and creative skills necessary to develop, implement, and measure an integrated marketing campaign for businesses, government agencies, or nonprofit organizations.
 Students study writing, visual communications, multimedia storytelling, and social media marketing.